nextcloud/appstore/docs/api/app-discover.rst

 	{
 		// The type of the element
 		"type": "post",
+		// ID to indentify this element
+		"id": "1d41a08e-4aa6-49b3-ad1b-ff2e83bcdc88",
+		// (optional) if set this element will be always shown on that specified position "order": 1,
 		// (optional) if set the content will only be shown starting that date "date": "2024-04-04T20:00:00Z",
 		// (optional) if set the content will only be shown UNTIL that date